Multiple Shooting Approach for Finding Approximately Shortest Paths for Autonomous Robots in Unknown Environments in 2D: The correctness of Algorithm

 Thus the sequence of lengths of paths obtained by Algorithm~\ref{alg:main} is convergent.
 If Collinear Condition (A1-A2) does not hold at some shooting point, then the inequality above is strict. \end{proposition}

-\begin{theorem} If every two distinct bundles of $\mathcal{F}$ do not intersect each other, Algorithm~\ref{alg:main} is convergent.
-It means that if the algorithm stops after a finite number of iteration steps (i.e., Collinear Condition (A1-A2) holds at all shooting points), we obtain the shortest path $\gamma^*$, otherwise, sequence of paths $\{\gamma^{j}\}$ converges to $\gamma^*$. \end{theorem} The proofs of Proposition~\ref{prop:collinear-condition}-\ref{prop:update_path} and Theorem~\ref{theo:global solution} are given in the Appendix.
+\begin{theorem} Assume that every two distinct bundles of $\mathcal{F}$ does not intersect each other, and every polyline joining $p$ and $q$ along $\mathcal{F}$, whose endpoints except $p$ and $q$ only lie on line segments of $\mathcal{F}$, goes through line segments of $\mathcal{F}$.
+Then Algorithm~\ref{alg:main} is convergent.
+It means that if the algorithm stops after a finite number of iteration steps (i.e., Collinear Condition {\rm (A1-A2)} holds at all shooting points), we obtain the shortest path $\gamma^*$, otherwise, sequence of paths $\{\gamma^{j}\}$ converges to $\gamma^*$ by Hausdorff distance. \end{theorem} To discuss the complexity of Algorithm~\ref{alg:main}, assume that the partition of $\mathcal{F}$ results in the number of bundles of each sub-sequence of $\mathcal{F}$ not exceeding a constant $c$.
+For instance, we can partition uniformly in which the number of $K$ cutting segments except $p$ and $q$ can be taken as the floor of $N/c$ (i.e., $K = \lfloor N/c \rfloor$), where $1 \le c \le N$.
+Based on this assumption, we have the following theorem: \begin{proposition} Algorithm~\ref{alg:main} runs in $O(mNJ)$ time, where $N$ is the number of bundles of $\mathcal {F}$, $J$ is the number of line segments of $\mathcal {F}$, and $m$ is the number of iterations to get the required path joining $p$ and $q$. \end{proposition}